-The principal activity of the Company during the period was that of identifying potential companies, businesses or asset(s) for acquisition acting as a post discovery accelerator.
-The first acquisition was completed in November 2021 and more details can be found in the Statement from the Board.
-The Group's principal activity now is that of mineral exploration.
+The principal activity of the Company during the year period was continued exploration and developments of the Kathleen Valley acreage.
+In addition, the Company continues the search of identifying potential companies, businesses or asset(s) for acquisition acting as a post discovery accelerator.